Continuous Testing Improved Demo Requests For POSist Using VWO

 POSist is a leading SaaS-based restaurant management platform with more than 5,000 customers at over 100 locations across 6 countries.
-We spoke with Ashish Tulsian, Cofounder and CEO of POSist, to understand how VWO solved their pain points.
+We spoke with Ashish Tulsian, co-founder and CEO of POSist, to understand how VWO solved their pain points.

 To improve the conversion rates, the marketing team at POSist decided to take an iterative approach to their testing.
-They A/B tested 2 versions of the home page, and then further hypothesized improvements in the winning version.
+They A/B tested two versions of the home page, and then further hypothesized improvements in the winning version.
 Then, they ran another test between this new variant and the winner from the previous test.
 Similarly, they followed this approach for the Contact Us page.
 Here are the details of the tests that they had set up:

 At the beginning of their conversion optimization journey, Ashish came up with the hypothesis that adding more relevant and conversion-focused content to the website will improve user experience, resulting in higher conversions.
 They decided to do this by:

 In addition to these, POSist further optimized the page load time and overall performance of their website so that it loads faster on all devices and platforms.
-They decided to prepare mock-ups of the new variant, and then run split URL tests by using VWO.
+They decided to prepare mock-ups of the new variant and then run split URL tests by using VWO.
 This is how the control and variation looked like:

-Moreover, with the information that most of their prospects want to switch from an existing software to their platform, they bifurcated their website visitors into 2 categories—one for prospects who are looking to switch to a point-of-sale (POS) software application and the other for prospects who are buying it for the first time.
+Moreover, with the information that most of their prospects want to switch from an existing software to their platform, they bifurcated their website visitors into two categories—one for prospects who are looking to switch to a point-of-sale (POS) software application and the other for prospects who are buying it for the first time.

 After the new home page layout design was ready, the marketing team at POSist decided to test it against the winner from their previous test to validate their hypothesis.
-This is how the 2 variations of the test looked like:
+This is how the two variations of the test looked like:

 The new variation increased the Contact Us page visits from the home page by about 5% in just one week of running the test.
 POSist ended up making this variation of their home page live on their website.

 For the Contact Us page, which is the most critical stage in POSist’s website funnel, Ashish and his team decided to look into qualitative data from VWO’s Form Analytics.
 They hypothesized that reducing the width of the form, adding content about what the prospect will get, and including trust signals such as logos and testimonials will improve their sign-up conversion rate.
 VWO Form Analytics helps you uncover friction points in your forms.
 Take a free trial to explore its features.

 Variation 1 produced a conversion rate of 11.26%, compared to 9.37% for the Control version, giving a conversion uplift of about 20%.

-As they did for the home page, the marketing team at POSist decided to try further improvements with the winning variation, to come up with the best version possible.
+As they did for the home page, the marketing team at POSist decided to try further improvements with the winning variation to come up with the best version possible.
 They analyzed the heatmaps and recordings for the winner variation, and figured out that the new optimized contact page has a lot of exit points in the header and footer menu options.

 This test led to a conversion lift of 7%, and the two tests on the Contact Us page combined improved POSist’s conversion rates by 12%.

 POSist was able to generate 52% more leads in a single month, which lifted their website conversion rate to 3.4%, an overall increase of 25%.
-Based on these results, it can be concluded that clarity and relevance of website content, coupled with its trust and credibility signals can largely influence its performance.
+Based on these results, it can be concluded that the clarity and relevance of website content, coupled with its trust and credibility signals, can largely influence its performance.

 Every A/B testing process aims to bring a significant raise in the conversion rates, and for a SaaS website like POSist which targets niche restaurant industry, this was a 4 month long journey.
 After months of rigorous testing in between multiple variations of our website with VWO’s Split URL testing campaigns, we were able to register a 50% growth in our organic leads.